freqtrade/freqtrade/docs/hyperopt.md

 If you have updated the buy strategy, ie. changed the contents of `populate_buy_trend()` method you have to update the `guards` and `triggers` hyperopts must use.

+#### Sell optimization

+Similar to the buy-signal above, sell-signals can also be optimized.
+Place the corresponding settings into the following methods

+- Inside `sell_indicator_space()` - the parameters hyperopt shall be optimizing.
+- Inside `populate_sell_trend()` - applying the parameters.

+The configuration and rules are the same than for buy signals.
+To avoid naming collisions in the search-space, please prefix all sell-spaces with sell-.

 ## Solving a Mystery